dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - full JSR 223 support (use in files, in GUI, transformations, inline rule action, etc...)
 - auto-injection of openHAB variable/preset for simplicity
+- use all OSGi services from the openHAB runtime
 - library support for sharing code (.jar and .java)
 - rule annotations are available in the helper library for easy rule creation
 - helper library files: auto generation for items, things, and actions, with strong typing and ease of use